How Diabetes Affects Your Kidneys

 It has several underlying causes, which include:

 Most of the time, bladder stones remain asymptomatic and don't cause any discomfort to the patient.
 If the stones are tiny, they pass out through urine easily.
 However, large stones cause pain and discomfort to the person and if neglected can cause bladder tumour also.
-Some other symptoms include:
+Some other bladder stone symptoms include:

-The doctors can diagnose bladder stones through various tests, which include:
+Doctors can diagnose bladder stones through various tests, which include:

 Lower abdominal imaging like X-rays, CT scans, flexible cystoscopy and ultrasound evaluate the presence, size, and exact location of the bladder stones.